rohzzn/automobile/README.md

 ## Note

-For comprehensive analysis and detailed code, refer to the Jupyter Notebook files in the respective folders.
+For comprehensive analysis and detailed code, refer to the [Notebook](https://github.com/rohzzn/automobile/blob/main/colab.ipynb) files in the respective folders.